Kent Historical Society

 Through history and art programs, ties to the local area public and independent educational community are strengthened, not only in our own region but other surrounding school districts as well.
 Seven Hearths is a primary destination for New England tourists as well as a valuable research tool for serious artists and historians.

-The Society maintains archives at The Tallman House, 10 Studio Hill Road.
+The Society maintains archives and their office at The Tallman House, 10 Studio Hill Road.